A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | Q | R | S | T | U | V | Z | Introduction

 Perez was the son of Judah and Tamar, the twin brother of Zerah, father of Hezron and Hamul, and an ancestor of Boaz, David and Joseph.
 During Tamar's labour Zerah's hand emerged and was bound with a scarlet thread, but was then retracted, and Perez was the first of the twins to be delivered.
 Genesis 38.27-30; 46.12; Numbers 26.20; Ruth 4.12, 18; 1 Chronicles 2.4, 5; 4.1; Matthew 1.3; Luke 3.33

 Persis was a friend of Paul, greeted by him in the closing paragraph of his letter to the church in Rome.
-Romans 16.12
+Romans 16.12 Back to top

 Peter was the son of John, one of the twelve apostles, also known as Simon or Simon Peter.
 Jesus called Peter and his brother, Andrew, from the relative obscurity of a small fishing business in Galilee, to be among his twelve closest followers.
 With James and John, Peter was present at the transfiguration.
 Though it was Peter who first openly acknowledged Jesus as Messiah, he was to deny knowledge of him during his trial.
 After the resurrection Peter was reconciled with his master, who commissioned him to lead the infant church.

 After Jesus's ascension Peter quickly established himself in the forefront of the Christian sect, performing regular baptisms of converts to the new faith, and working miracles of healing.
 With James, Peter thwarted an attempt by conservative Jews, at the council of Jerusalem, to force all Christians to observe the Mosaic Law.
 Peter's original name was Simon.
-Jesus named him “Cephas”, an Aramaic word, meaning, “rock”.
-In the Greek New Testament this was transliterated as “Petros” (rock) from which the familiar form of the name is derived.
+Jesus named him Cephas, an Aramaic word, meaning, rock.
+In the Greek New Testament this was transliterated as Petros (rock) from which the familiar form of the name is derived.
 Matthew 4.18-20; 8.14; 10.2; 14.28-31; 15.15; 16.16-19, 22, 23; 17.1-8, 24-27; 18.21, 22; 26.33-35, 37-41, 58, 69-75; Mark 1.16-18, 29, 36; 3.16; 8.29, 32, 33; 9.2-8; 11.21; 13.3; 14.29-31,33,37,54,66-72; 16.7; Luke 4.38; 5-3-11; 6.14; 8.45,51; 9.20, 28-36; 12.41; 18.28; 22.8-13, 31-34, 54-62; 24.34; John 1.40-42, 44; 6.8, 68; 13.6-9, 24, 36-38; 18.10, 11, 15-18, 25-27; 20.2-10; 21.2, 3, 7,15-22; Acts 1.13, 15-22; 2.14-41; 3.1-4-3, 7-31; 5-3, 4, 8, 9, 15, 29-32; 8.14-23; 9.32-43; 10.6, 9-48; 11.2-18; 12.3-19; 15.7-11, 14; 1 Corinthians 1.12; 3.22; 9.5; 15.5; Galatians 1.18; 2.7-14; 1 Peter 1.1-5.14; 2 Peter 1.1-3.18

 Pethahiah was a Levite, an assistant of Ezra in helping lead the people of Jerusalem in public worship.
 Nehemiah 9.5

 Pethuel was the father of the prophet Joel.
-Joel 1.1
+Joel 1.1 Back to top

-Pharaoh (from an Egyptian word meaning “great house” or “royal palace”) is a traditional title given to an Egyptian ruler in ancient times.
+Pharaoh (from an Egyptian word meaning great house or royal palace) is a traditional title given to an Egyptian ruler in ancient times.
 In the Old Testament the title refers to several otherwise anonymous Egyptian rulers.
 The first appears in a narrative in Genesis, concerning Abraham's staying in Egypt during a famine.
 Next comes the Pharaoh whose prophetic dream was interpreted by Joseph, and who appointed him second ruler in the land.
 A third Pharaoh is the ruler who opposed Moses' requests for freedom of worship for the Israelites, and who, after reluctantly letting them go, attempted to attack them.
 A fourth Pharaoh gave his daughter in marriage to Solomon, while he, or his successor, later gave sanctuary to Solomon's enemy, Hadad.
-Genesis 12.15-20; 39.1; 40.2-41.46, 55; 44.18; 45.16-20; 46.31-33; 47.1-11, 20-26; 50.4-7; Exodus 1.8-22; 2.5, 7, 15; 3.10, 11; 4.21-23; 5.1-6.1,11,13, 27, 29-11.10; 12.29-32; 13.15, 17; 14.3-18, 23, 28; 15.4,19; Deuteronomy 6.21; 29.2; 1 Kings 3.1; 9.16; 11.18-22; 2 Kings 17.7; Isaiah 19.11; 30.2-5; 36.6; Jeremiah 37.5; Ezekiel 17.17; 29.2-5; 30.20-25; 31.2-18; 32.31, 32; Acts 7.10-13, 18, 19; Romans 9.17
+Genesis 12.15-20; 39.1; 40.2-41.46, 55; 44.18; 45.16-20; 46.31-33; 47.1-11, 20-26; 50.4-7; Exodus 1.8-22; 2.5, 7, 15; 3.10, 11; 4.21-23; 5.1-6.1,11,13, 27, 29-11.10; 12.29-32; 13.15, 17; 14.3-18, 23, 28; 15.4,19; Deuteronomy 6.21; 29.2; 1 Kings 3.1; 9.16; 11.18-22; 2 Kings 17.7; Isaiah 19.11; 30.2-5; 36.6; Jeremiah 37.5; Ezekiel 17.17; 29.2-5; 30.20-25; 31.2-18; 32.31, 32; Acts 7.10-13, 18, 19; Romans 9.17 Back to top

 Philemon was a Colossian Christian, owner of the slave Onesimus, whose running away prompted Paul to write his letter to Philemon.
 This attempts to effect a reconciliation between master and slave.
 Philemon 1-25